PRIMARY ELECTION GUIDELINES RELEASED FOR THE 2027 GENERAL ELECTIONS

 Ag.
 National Secretary

-The Youth Party is set to conduct its Primary Elections in preparation for the Local Government elections in Bauchi State in line with the Electoral Act (2010) (as amended) and the Bauchi State Independent Electoral Commission guideline.
+Youth Party is set to conduct its Primary Elections in preparation for the Local Government elections in Lagos State in line with the Electoral Act (2010) (as amended) and the Lagos State Independent Electoral Commission guideline.

-Here is to announce that the Youth Party’s National Executive Committee (NEC) has issued guidelines for the conduct of the Party’s primaries for the Local Government elections in Bauchi State scheduled to be held on 17th August, 2024 in conformity with the Bauchi State Independent Electoral Commission Guidelines on the conduct of party primaries .
+Here is to announce that Youth Party’s National Executive Committee (NEC) has issued guidelines for the conduct of the Party’s primaries for the Local Government elections in Lagos State scheduled to be held on 12th July, 2025 in conformity with the Lagos State Independent Electoral Commission Guidelines on the conduct of party primaries .

-Furthermore, in compliance with the Electoral Act (2010) (as amended) and the Bauchi State Independent Electoral Commission guideline the Timetable and Schedule of activities for the conduct of the 2024 Local Government Primary Elections in Bauchi State is as follows:
+Furthermore, in compliance with the Electoral Act (2010) (as amended) and the Lagos State Independent Electoral Commission guideline the Timetable and Schedule of activities for the conduct of the 2025 Local Government Primary Elections in Lagos State is as follows:

 S/N